tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/debugger.md

 [debug_tflearn_iris.py](https://www.tensorflow.org/code/tensorflow/python/debug/examples/debug_tflearn_iris.py),
-based on {$tflearn$tf-learn's iris tutorial}, contains a full example of how to use the tfdbg with `Estimator`s.
+based on [tf-learn's iris tutorial](https://www.tensorflow.org/versions/r1.2/get_started/tflearn), contains a full example of how to use the tfdbg with `Estimator`s.
 To run this example, do:

 ```none